But the meek shall inherit the land and

 By Stephen W. Hiemstra

-The third beatitude is unique to Matthew: “Blessed are the meek, for they shall inherit the earth.”
-(Matt.
-5:5 ESV).
-What does it mean to be meek?
+The Third Beatitude is unique to Matthew: “Honored are the meek, for they shall inherit the earth.”
+(Matt 5:5).
 Meek means to: “…not [be] overly impressed by a sense of one’s self-importance, gentle, humble, considerate” (BDAG 6132).
-Meek is like applied humility (poor in spirit)—a character trait of being humble .
-Three verses in Matthew suggest that Jesus was meek:
+Meek is like applied humility (poor in spirit)—a character trait of being humble (Guelich 1982, 82), suggested by at least three verses in Matthew:

 Bauer, Walter (BDAG).
 2000.
 A Greek-English Lexicon of the New Testament and Other Early Christian Literature.
 3rd ed. ed. de Frederick W. Danker.
 Chicago: University of Chicago Press. <BibleWorks. v.9.>.